anand-imcm/pb-variant-call/README.md

 ## Outputs

-The main outputs from the workflow are categorized based on the steps of the workflow:
+The main output files are listed below:

 - **Alignment**
   - `alignment_log`: Log file for the alignment step.